 Understanding the Second P: People

 At the heart of every company are the people who make it all happen.
 Employees, customers, and community members each play an important role.
 Sustainability must value human well-being alongside environmental goals, emphasizing social responsibility.
 That means fair labor practices, inclusive policies, and support for local communities.
+Promoting diversity in the workplace is essential to ensure fair and inclusive hiring practices and foster a positive, equitable environment.
+Encouraging employees to participate in community service and sustainability initiatives further strengthens a company’s commitment to ethical business practices and the triple bottom line.

 Building Inclusive Work Cultures